Published by: Avon

 SPOILER ALERT ⚠

-A Great Villain and a Hero Missing-in-Action
+A Great Villain and a Missing-in-Action Hero

-They make passionate love and spend an idyllic time together before the hero abandons her.
-The heroine catches him cheating on her with another woman.
+They make passionate love and spend an idyllic time together before the “hero” abandons her.
+Carlotta catches him cheating on her with another woman.

 Final Analysis of This Triumphant Fire

-One pet peeve/ minor factoid: the cover portrays the heroine with the wrong hair color; she’s got reddish hair not black.
+One pet peeve/ minor factoid: the cover portrays the heroine with the wrong hair color.
+She’s got reddish hair, not black.
 Carsley also had the same issue with her lovely cover of This Ravished Rose.